Bedrock-OSS/bedrock-wiki/docs/items/items-intro.md

 -   A new item needs a unique `identifier`, but the same [namespace](/concepts/namespaces).
 -   `minecraft:use_duration` defines how long the player will need to hold the 'use' button to consume the food
--   `minecraft:food` is the component that makes the item a food item.
+-   `minecraft:food` is the component that makes the item a food.
 Let's break it up:
     -   `nutrition` means hunger points to be added when the player consumes the food.
     -   `saturation_modifier` shows how long these will last.
 Can be set to "poor", "low", "normal", "high", "good", "max" and "supernatural";
     -   `can_always_eat` defines if the player can eat the food even if their hunger bar is full.
 For Golden Apples, this component is set to true.
-Most other vanilla food is set to false.
+For most of other vanilla food it is set to false.
     -   `effects` are the status effects to be applied when the player consumes the food.
 It's pretty self-explanatory: when the player consumes this item, they'll get `Regeneration I` for 5 seconds and `Resistance III` for 120 seconds.
 This component is optional.

 ## Meal RP File